benjaminb/citeline/experiments/notes.md

 ##### Research
 * Reran baselines using updated search function: Qwen06B+chunks still top performer, followed by BGE+chunks, then Qwen06+contributions close behind.
 Qwen4B and Qwen8B likely would do even better

+#### 8.23.25

+##### Engineering

+* Implemented rank fusion and various metric functions
+* Worked on a separate component to compute search results statistics, so we can quickly config and rerank along various strategies and get their performance metrics